TSmedes/encryption-project/README.md

 # Encryption Project

-A simple command-line tool for encrypting and decrypting text files using a XOR cipher.
+A simple command-line tool for encrypting and decrypting text files using a XOR cipher and Vigenère cipher.

 ## Usage